This consultation is now closed - thank you to everyone who took part.

 However, we recognise that making these commitments would increase the funding gap and put pressure on these and other services to identify greater budget reductions for 2019/20 and subsequent years.

-We know we need to continue to make budget reductions in order to fulfill our responsibility to deliver a balanced budget but identifying and delivering budget reductions is becoming increasingly difficult.
+We know we need to continue to make budget reductions in order to fulfil our responsibility to deliver a balanced budget but identifying and delivering budget reductions is becoming increasingly difficult.

 This is how much your council was budgeted to spend in 2018/19 and how the money is allocated